List of One Tree Hill characters: Lucas Scott

-Portrayed by Chad Michael Murray from season one till six, Lucas Eugene Scott is Haley's best friend and Nathan's half-brother.
-He shows the heart of the show while in Tree Hill.
+Portrayed by Chad Michael Murray from Season 1 through 6, Lucas Eugene Scott is Haley's best friend and Nathan's half-brother.
+He was the heart of the show while in Tree Hill.
 He and Nathan started on bad terms but later become close brothers.
-He is a star on the high school basketball team.
-He had to quit playing sports after he found out he had a genetic heart problem, inherited from his father - this meant he had more time to focus on writing.
-He was involved in a complicated love-triangle between Brooke and Peyton, but eventually realized Peyton was the one for him.
-After Peyton temporarily turned down his proposal because she told him she was not ready, he begins dating his book editor Lindsay and gets engaged.
-Peyton returns to Tree Hill to get him back and after Lindsay realizes Lucas still loves Peyton she leaves him at the altar.
-Lucas tells Peyton he hates her and wishes she never came back to Tree Hill because she ruined his life.
-They later make amends, and after some time, the two get married and have a daughter, "Sawyer Brooke Scott".
-Lucas returns in the ninth season to help Haley deal with Nathan's disappearance by taking care of his nephew and niece.
-Lucas is currently traveling with Peyton, Karen and Andy, while raising Sawyer and writing a new book.
+He was a star on the high school basketball team, but had to quit after he found out he had a genetic heart problem, inherited from his father, seeing his dream of becoming a professional player vanish, but being able to focus on writing and his second dream: becoming an author.
+In high school, he was involved in a complicated love triangle with Brooke and Peyton, whom he eventually realized was the one for him all along (although he had actually loved her since childhood).
+About one year after graduation, Peyton temporarily turned down his marriage proposal because she thought it was too early, causing them to break up.
+Just over another year later, heartbroken and having lost every hope of getting back together with Peyton after a failed attempt to reconcile with her, he began dating his book editor Lindsey.
+Then, Peyton's return to Tree Hill made Lindsey realize that Lucas was still and would always be in love with her, no matter what, and that she was just a rebound, prompting her to leave him at the altar after Lucas had ended up proposing to her out of fear of being rejected again by Peyton.
+Lucas tried to move on, but soon realized that he couldn't keep running away from his true feelings and living miserable, so he finally made amends with Peyton and the two got back together.
+Then, they became engaged and she moved in with him, leading them to reach an adult and definitive stability, and, after some time, they got married and also had a daughter, whom they called Sawyer Brooke Scott.
+After her birth, the newborn family left Tree Hill for good.
+Lucas then returned in Season 9 to help Haley deal with Nathan's disappearance by taking care of his nephew and niece.

+Lucas is currently travelling with Peyton, Lily, Karen, and Andy while raising Sawyer and writing a new book.